rodri042/ejercicio-js-con-ui/README.md

-# integration-seed
+# ejercicio-js-con-ui
-Please, replace the string "integration-seed" with the name you want, in all the project.
+Please, replace the string "ejercicio-js-con-ui" with the name you want, in all the project.

 ## Setup